Skip to content

 You may also be entitled to compensation for the costs to repair damage to your vehicle or the cash value of your car if it is “totaled.”
 You may also be entitled to punitive damages for your Ohio car crash if the other driver is found to have acted in an “egregious” manner.
 For example, punitive damages might be allowed if the other driver was operating a vehicle under alcohol and had a prior history of DUIs.

-What to Do If You’ve Been Hurt in a Car Crash?
+What to Do After a Car Accident in Ohio

-Having an aggressive, experienced car accident attorney in your corner often is the best way to deal with insurance companies.
-In addition, a personal injury attorney can communicate with insurance adjusters on your behalf.
-An experienced lawyer can also help you secure compensation if the at-fault driver is uninsured.
+Additionally, having an aggressive, experienced Ohio car accident attorney in your corner is often the best way to deal with insurance companies.
+They can communicate with insurance adjusters on your behalf and help you secure compensation if the at-fault driver is uninsured.

 Frequently Asked Questions About Auto Accidents

 Remember that an experienced car accident attorney can answer specific questions about your Ohio car accident.
-Following are the answers to questions we commonly hear from our clients about car accidents.
+Following are the answers to questions we commonly hear from our clients about car crashes.

 Car Accident